razanskylab/ueyecam/README.md

 # ueyecam
-An object-oriented code wrapper used to access the uEyeCam directly from MATLAB. test
+An object-oriented code wrapper used to access the uEyeCam directly from MATLAB.

 # Installation
 The code relies on the DLLs delivered with the uEyeCam software.
 Please download the software package / driver package for your camera from [IDS Imaging](https://de.ids-imaging.com).